 In 2020, brands of all sizes struggled to adapt to changing consumer needs.
 After a tough year, many small businesses have begun prioritizing making genuine and lasting connections online.
 Whether they’re doing this by ramping up their social media presence or adding remote services to their list of offerings — brands are finding a way to stay visible and relevant to their customers, even from a distance.

 How do these efforts translate to social media in 2021?
 We asked 6 experts to walk us through the key video marketing predictions small businesses should keep in mind this year.
+Check them out in the infographic below.

 Natasha Samuel, Founder and Social Media Strategist / Sol Studio